maclong9/web-ui/CONTRIBUTING.md

 - Use Swift DocC for API documentation
 - Include usage examples for complex functionality
 - Document public APIs thoroughly with parameter descriptions, return values, and any exceptions
+- When extracting code to new files, ensure documentation references are updated accordingly
+- For complex components split across multiple files, include cross-references between related types

+### Code Structure

+- Aim for vertical cohesion - related code should be close together
+- Place most important/commonly used methods first
+- Group methods by functionality or feature
+- When a file approaches 500 lines, consider refactoring into multiple files following the Core directory guidelines

 Thank you for contributing to WebUI!
 Your effort helps make this library better for everyone.